 “There’s still moments with Kyler where I will think that that was a great moment, but I’ve learned that with this OCD thing it has its ups and downs and he could back step from all of this,” Karen said.

 Now Kyler is looking forward to the outdoor track season at UW-Eau Claire and he plans to return for one more year to defend his title.
-He also says he wants to help other people battling mental illness.
+He also said he wants to help other people battling mental illness.

 “I know there are people who deal with stuff that is worse than stuff that I’ve dealt with and my stuff felt like the worst stuff you could deal with,” he said.
 “I want to be an inspiration for people dealing with their own stuff whether it be physical or emotional or family related or anything.”